Arduino UNO R4 - MySQL

 This tutorials instructs you how to use Arduino UNO R4 collect data from sensors and save it in a MySQL database.
 In detail, we will learn:

-Arduino UNO R4 MySQL
+- How to program Arduino UNO R4 to connect to MySQL database

 Hardware Preparation